Dioxins and dioxin-like compounds: Mechanism of action

-The AH receptor is an ancient receptor, and its many functions have been revealed only recently.
-It is an over 600 million year old protein occurring in all vertebrates, and its homologs have been discovered in invertebrates and insects.
-It belongs to basic Helix–Loop–Helix-PAS proteins and acts as a transcription factor modifying transcription of a number of genes (see figure).
+The aryl hydrocarbon receptor (AH receptor) is an ancient receptor, and its many functions have been revealed only recently.
+It is an over 600-million-year-old protein occurring in all vertebrates, and its homologs have been discovered in invertebrates and insects.
+It is classified as a member of the basic helix-loop-helix/Per-Arnt-Sim (bHLH/PAS) family of transcription factors, and it acts to modify transcription of a number of genes (see figure).
 AH receptor activity is necessary for normal development and many physiological functions.
 Mice lacking the AH receptor (knockouts) are sick with cardiac hypertrophy, liver fibrosis, reproductive problems, and impaired immunology.

 The AH receptor is relevant in toxicology for two very different reasons.
 First, it induces several enzymes important in the metabolism of foreign substances, so called xenobiotics.
 These include both oxidative phase I enzymes and conjugative phase II enzymes, e.g. CYP1A2, CYP1B1, CYP2S1, CYP2A5, ALDH3, GSTA1, UGT1A1, UGT1A6, UGT1A7 and NQO1.
 This is in essence a protective function preventing toxic or carcinogenic effects of xenobiotics, but in some conditions it may also result in the production of reactive metabolites that are mutagenic and carcinogenic.
 This enzyme induction can be initiated by many natural or synthetic compounds, e.g., carcinogenic polycyclic hydrocarbons such as benzo(a)pyrene, several natural compounds, and dioxins.
 Secondly, AH receptors are involved in the activation or silencing of genes that lead to the toxic effects of high doses of dioxins.
 Because TCDD at high doses can influence the transcription of perhaps hundreds of genes, the genes crucial for the multitude of toxic effects of dioxins are still not known very well.

 Binding of dioxin-like compounds to the AH receptor has made it possible to measure total dioxin-like activity of a sample using CALUX (Chemical Activated LUciferase gene eXpression) bioassay.
 The results have been comparable to TEQ levels measured by much more expensive gas chromatography-high resolution mass spectrometry in environmental samples.